Majidied/alx-interview/0x01-lockboxes/README.md

 Special thanks to the algorithmic problem-solving community and various online resources that provided insights and examples used in this project.

 ---

-This README provides a comprehensive overview of the "0x01-lockboxes" project, guiding users through its purpose, structure, requirements, and usage.